Excel VBA DATE Function

 In excel we cannot live without some of the functions and “VBA Date” is one of those function.
 If you are a frequent user of excel worksheet then you must be aware of a function called “TODAY ()” which will return current date as per the system date.

-The syntax of DATE function is very simple because it has no argument to supply and includes only empty parenthesis.
+The syntax of the excel DATE function is very simple because it has no argument to supply and includes only empty parenthesis.

 Parenthesis are there just to explain the function when you use the function no need of entering parenthesis.